trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``${TPL_NAME}_TESTGROUP``

-    Gives the TPLs `SE Package Test Group`_.
+    Gives the TPL's `SE Package Test Group`_.
 This is set using the ``CLASSIFICATION`` field in the call to
     `TRIBITS_REPOSITORY_DEFINE_TPLS()`_.
 If multiple repos define a given TPL, then the *first* `<repoDir>/TPLsList.cmake`_ file that is processed